$0 Alaska Foster Care Quick-Start Checklist

 Alaska Foster Parent Bill of Rights and Your Rights During Licensing Investigations

 Foster parents who have been through a licensing investigation in Alaska frequently use the same phrase afterward: "I felt guilty until proven innocent."
 That experience is real, and it is more common than most people expect.
 Any person can file a complaint against a licensed foster home — including a birth parent who is angry about a visitation decision, a child who is upset about a household rule, or a neighbor with a grievance unrelated to child welfare.
-OCS is required to investigate every complaint.
+When OCS receives a report alleging child maltreatment or a licensing violation, it investigates or assesses the report under the applicable protocol.
 Knowing what that investigation involves, what your rights are, and how the process actually works is not optional knowledge for any licensed foster parent in Alaska.

 What the Law Says About Foster Parent Rights